QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

    This feature is only available in the Enterprise Edition of QBlade.

 If enabled multiple turbines may be added to a single simulation object and their wake interaction can be evaluated.
+Find more information in the section :ref:`Multi Turbine Simulation Setup`.

 Turbine Environment
 -------------------